 This exhibition will inaugurate the thirtieth season of the Alberto Peola Gallery, which opened in Turin in 1989.
 It is a multi-voiced tale - one out of many possible - rather than the celebration of an anniversary, which takes place in September, when, after the summer break, the ritual of new beginnings is performed and a new fresh impetus attends new enterprises, as in the tradition of this gallery.
 In the rapid progress of art trends and expressive languages - from the medial painting of the early years to the recent interest in research-based art practice – this gallery has constantly been keen on and supportive of young artists, long before the artworks of the new generations became cult objects, like in the late 1990s, or, even worse, commodities ruled by an exploitative market-driven logic.More information

-Alberto Peola is pleased to present Laura Pugno’s third solo exhibition with the gallery.
+The Alberto Peola gallery is pleased to host and present The invisibility of winter, Laura Pugno’s solo exhibition.

 For the final truth about snowflakes is that they become more individual as they fall—that, buffeted by wind and time, they are translated, as if by magic, into ever more strange and complex patterns, until, at last, like us, they touch earth.
 Then, like us, they melt.